Chief Information Officer

 , which establishes policies for (1) discovery, and (2) dissemination or retrieval of intelligence and intelligence-related information collected, or analysis produced by the Intelligence Community.

 This reference architecture is maintained by the IC Chief Information Officer via the Services Coordination Activity (SCA) and Content Discovery and Retrieval Integrated Product Team (CDR IPT).
-Value Proposition
+Specifications

 This CDR reference architecture defines two distinct, but inter-related capabilities: Content Discovery, and Retrieval.